houdiniproject/houdini/README.md

 bundle config build.pg --with-pg-config="${HOMEBREW_PREFIX}/opt/libpq/bin/pg_config"
 ```

-You may also need to remove the `development: host` config line in `development.yml`
+You may also need to set the env variable `PGGSSENCMODE=disable` to resolve segmentation faults.

 Create necessary postgres users in the `psql` console.